What is a companion dog compared to a service dog or an emotional support dog? The term “companion dog” is another way to describe a pet dog.

-And most therapy dogs are companion dogs who have been volunteered by proud owners to support other members of the community too.
+And most therapy dogs are companion dogs who support other members of the community too.
+Often alongside their owners.

 What Are The Benefits Of A Companion Dog?

-- This 2019 study in Australia found that dog ownership reduces loneliness.
+- A 2019 study in Australia found that dog ownership reduces loneliness.

 - In 2014, interviews with 29 U.S. military veterans diagnosed with HIV or AIDS revealed that owning a dog provided physical activity, companionship, responsibility, and reduced stress.
 And in doing so helped to balance the negative effects of their illness.

-- Researchers in South Africa have found that elderly people in a residential home experience reduced depression and anxiety symptoms when they are visited once a week by a companion dog.
+- Researchers in South Africa have found that elderly people in a residential home experience fewer depression and anxiety symptoms when a companion dog visits them once a week.